raghavtalwar/Red-Team-Operations/66 - Blue Team/Technical Interview.md

 	- Checked the IP via virus total and found that it had been used in the past to host malicious stuff
 - Closed the threat by peforming the quarantine mitigation action which will kill and encrypt and isolate the threat
 	- The client usually asked us to not remediate as they might leverage remaining files and system changes to understand why the activity occured on the host.
-- Leveraged the Alert tab and setup a new rule incase malicious IP communicates again with the system then trigger an alert
+- Leveraged the Alert tab and setup a new rule
+	- incase malicious IP communicates again with the system then trigger an alert
+	- PowerShell down

 # SentinelOne has following actions when you wish to close an threat
 1) Kill